m3o/m3o-nextjs/src/user/readme.md

 # M3O User API

 This project provides quick and easy authentication for Next.js by leveraging the [M3O User API](https://m3o.com/user).
-The package provides the server routing and the all authentication state management for the UI.
+The package provides the server routing and user state management for the UI.

 ## Getting Started